ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 :::

 ::: Question
-What is the activity of the C0-60 in units of counts per minute? **Remember to subtract the background counts!
+What is the (gamma) activity of the C0-60 in units of counts per minute? **Remember to subtract the background counts!
 We want to count the radiation coming only from the C0-60 and not from elsewhere in the environment.**
 :::

 ::::::